initialxy/initialxy-points/docs/app-state.md

 - `POST /api/rewards`: Creates a new reward

 ### Wishlist
-- `GET /api/wishlist`: Gets wishlist items for a kid
+- `GET /api/wishlist`: Gets wishlist items for a child
-- `POST /api/wishlist`: Adds a reward to a kid's wishlist
+- `POST /api/wishlist`: Adds a reward to a child's wishlist

 ## Setup and Development